-Note: Failure to turn the throttle back on within 3 seconds of leaving the Forward phase will disable FYS and shutdown ProtoSounds®.
+Note: Failure to turn the throttle back on within 3 seconds of leaving the Forward phase will disable FYS and shutdown ProtoSoundsTM.
 The next time you turn power back on your engine will be in the RESET position.
-See page 5 for more information on RESET.
+See page 4 for more information on RESET.

-Put Engine In Neutral

-B. After entering Neutral, ProtoSounds® will immediately play an air release sound followed approximately 2 seconds later by a radio arrival message (cab chatter).

-Immediately following the radio arrival message, the sound of freight car doors can be heard opening, followed by the sounds of freight loading and unloading.
-At this point various freight yard sounds can be heard including the loading/unloading operation, engine sounds, yardman "slang", and additional freight car door sounds.
+B. After entering Neutral, ProtoSoundsTM will immediately play an air release sound followed approximately 2 seconds later by a Cab Chatter Arrival Message.
+The arrival message announces what yard the engine has arrived in (the yard is described as either Yard A or Yard B, alternating each time FYS is enabled during the current operating session.
+If the engine is turned off for more than three seconds, ProtoSounds will automatically return to the Yard A message the next time FYS is enabled).
+Immediately following the arrival message, the sound of freight car doors can be heard opening, followed by the sounds for forklift engines.
+At this point various freight yard sounds can be heard including forklift operation, engine sounds, reverse warning horn beeps, and additional freight car door sounds.

-Listen For Air Release Sound And Cab Chatter Message

 Event 3: (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; reverse.
 In an effort to enhance realism, FYS has disabled the reverse phase so that it doesn't power the motors causing the engine to move backward.
 Upon entering reverse, FYS confirms to the operator that it has entered the reverse phase by immediately playing a highlight sound best described as a rumbling sound.
-You may have to go through the entire

-FYS sequence several times before you can clearly identify this sound.
+You may have to go through the entire FYS sequence several times before you can clearly identify this sound.
 After the rumbling highlight is played, the freight yard sounds heard in Event 2 continue to play randomly.

 Event 4: (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase, neutral before forward.
 FYS confirms to the operator that it has entered the neutral before forward phase by emitting two quick air release sounds.
-This is followed approximately two seconds later by a radio departing message and continued freight yard loading and unloading sounds.
+This is followed by a Cab Chatter message that the engine in Yard A or B (whichever yard designation was played in Event 2) is preparing to depart the yard.
+Upon completion of the cab chatter message, the freight yard sounds change as the forklift sounds turn off and the freight car doors begin shutting.

 Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
-FYS confirms to the operator that it has entered the Forward phase by playing a radio messagne followed by the freight car door closing.
-Within 2 seconds of the door closing, the locomotive bell begins chiming.
-After approximately 8 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 8 chimes before automatically turning off.
-Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.
+FYS confirms to the operator that it has entered the Forward phase by playing the sound of the freight car door closing.
+Within 2 seconds of the door closing, the locomotive bell begins chiming, the diesel engine sounds come on and the air compressor pumps start.
+After approximately 7 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
+Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the horn as usual.

 Note: When entering the Forward phase of FYS, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once FYS automatically activates the motors.
 Otherwise the engine will just sit still until you increase the transformer throttle setting on the transformer.
-However, don't set the throttle setting too high or the engine will go racing away faster than you might expect.